PamanCap/submission/README.md

 # submission
-explains the exploration and visualization of the daily bike rental dataset
+explains the exploration and visualization of the bike sharing dataset

 # Setup Environment - Shell/Terminal
 pip install -r requirements.txt